heremaps/gluecodium/docs/naming_conventions.md

 specifying alternative names for these conflicting methods through marking them with `@Dart("<method-name>")` attribute in the IDL definition.

+### Nested types
+Since Dart language has no concept of nested type declarations, the types that are declared nested in IDL have compound names in Dart.
+The infix used to concatenate the names of the outer type and the inner type to form the compound name is controlled through `join.infix` name rule.
+The default infix is `_`.
+An empty infix is considered valid, if specified.

 ### Default namerules/dart.properties
 ```
 field=lowerCamelCase